Planning Finances for 2021

 Spend to Save

-As per our income tax act, one can save up to ₹1.5 lakh from their taxable income.
-But to avail this exemption you need to invest your money under some particular categories which include FD’s PPF, savings schemes under post office and so on.
-Doing this not only saves some from your taxes but also gives you a return in the future.
-So, make your strategy clear that you won’t regret it in the future.
+As per section 80C of the income tax act, one can save up to ₹1.5 lakh from their taxable income.
+But, only a few know that there are still more from where you can save, for example, if you are a home loan holder you can save under section 24 also.
+However, to avail of this exemption, you need to invest your money under some particular categories which include FD’s PPF, savings schemes under post office etc. Doing this not only saves some from your taxes but also gives you return in the future.
+So, have a plan along with a strategy so that you won’t regret it in the future.

 Organize Your Debts

-This should be on your top priority while planning your finances anytime.
+This should be on your top priority while planning your finances.
 We as a whole realize that we’re in an ideal situation without realizing the seriousness of debt.
-Debts are financial obligation which can cause stress and tension when not managed properly.
+Debts are financial obligations which not only eat up your hard-earned money but also cause stress and tension when not managed properly.
 So, while planning your finances for the coming year you have to be extra careful.
-Try to repay your higher interest debt as early as possible as a higher interest consumes a lot of money.
-If not this be shorted with your preferences, like which debt is on priority to be cleared first.
+Try to repay your higher interest debt as early as possible as a higher interest consumes most of the money.
+If not this be clear with your preferences, like which debt is on priority to be cleared first.

 Save for the Future

-After you have done with all the above-mentioned things, you should move in the direction of building your retirement and contributing investment funds.
-There are numerous money related guides available online, try to go through them and understand the importance of savings.
-It is always suggested to place 15 percent of your gross pay into retirement every year.
+While you are considering the above-mentioned points, it is equally important to build retirement funds and contribute to investment portfolios.
+There are numerous money related guides available online, try to go through them and understand the importance of investing.
+It is always suggested to place 15 per cent of your gross pay into retirement every year.
 In any case, on the off chance that you have explicit retirement objectives, you may need to expand this sum.